michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. He sent a man before them, even Joseph, who was sold for a servant:

-18. Whose feet they hurt with fetters: he was laid in iron:he…: Heb. his soul came into iron
+18. Whose feet they hurt with fetters: he was laid in iron:

 19. Until the time that his word came: the word of the Lord tried him.

 20. The king sent and loosed him; even the ruler of the people, and let him go free.

-21. He made him lord of his house, and ruler of all his substance:substance: Heb. possession
+21. He made him lord of his house, and ruler of all his substance:

 22. To bind his princes at his pleasure; and teach his senators wisdom.